LZBTH16/portfolio/docs/index.md

 # Welcome to My Portfolio

-Hi, I'm **LZBTH16**, a third year Computer Science student passionate about cybersecurity, game development, and software & web development.
+Hi, I'm **Elizabeth**, a third year Computer Science student passionate about cybersecurity, game development, and software & web development.
 I enjoy bringing creative ideas to life through code, with a focus on both functionality and user experience.

 ## Explore